The Newbie Princess Doesn't Want a Game Over!

 is a Japanese manga series written by Shūmai Kogeta and illustrated by Omiomi, with composition by Kensuke Koba.
 It began serialization on Square Enix's Gangan Online manga website in January 2023.

+Plot

+One day, Princess Ceslia's memories of her previous life come back to her, and she remembers that she was a high school girl and a gamer.
+She realizes that she is reincarnated as a character in the game "Resonant Fantasia" and remember that it is a scenario where he will be executed three years later.
+Struggle using game skills and "Princess Play" to avoid the fate of execution.

 Publication

 Written by Shūmai Kogeta and illustrated by Omiomi with composition by Kensuke Koba, The Newbie Princess Doesn't Want a Game Over!
 Survive Through the Power of Simping began serialization on Square Enix's manga website Gangan Online on January 10, 2023.
 The first volume was released on April 12, 2023.
-As of August 8, 2024, the manga has three volumes.
+As of December 11, 2025, the manga has four volumes.

 The series is published in English on Square Enix's Manga Up!
 Global app since February 13, 2024.